relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/shipper.md

 Each configured shipper automatically syncs Data Source configuration (in Relativity).
 This configuration can be used to create custom actions that automatically trigger on certain events and changes:
 1. Data Source settings snapshot (**monitored_individuals.csv**).
 2. Momnitored Individual changes (**DataSourceState.json**).

 The local folder in which Data Source configuration is being stored is **localFolderPath\Config**.

 ### Starting/Stopping Service

-The service can be managed directly from the Services application in Windows (you can quickly navigate to the window by executing `services.msc` in the Windows task bar)
+The service can be managed directly from the Services application in Windows (you can quickly navigate to the window by executing `services.msc` in the Windows task bar).

 ### Update Steps